 Here is the clarification of all tables’ contents:

-The rows highlighted in yellow are the fixed time and money investments that do not depend on the course length
+- The rows highlighted in red are the fixed time and money investments that do not depend on the course length

 “D stage”: Time and Money Invested in Online Course Design

 Important note: Having a well-organized “face-to-face learning content” — rich with media, graphs, diagrams, and other learning materials that can be easily composed into a storyboard, infused with quizzes and transformed into an online course — helps cut down the expenses by up to 30%.
 As we all know, SME's time costs a lot, so use it wisely.